 According to the American Academy of Family Physicians, more than half of breast cancer cases involve women over age 65, and the risk for developing breast cancer continues to increase until a woman reaches 80.
-Though these statistics may seem daunting, Lincoln elderly home care experts suggest a few things your senior loved one can do to reduce her risk of breast cancer.
+Though these statistics may seem daunting, Roseville home care experts suggest a few things your senior loved one can do to reduce her risk of breast cancer.

 Practice Weight Management

 Gaining weight after menopause is a major risk factor for breast cancer.
 However, many senior women have difficulty maintaining a healthy weight due to other health conditions that affect their diet and exercise.
-If necessary, arrange for a Lincoln caregiver to help with meal preparation and exercise so your loved one can stay within a healthy weight range.
+If necessary, arrange for a Roseville caregiver to help with meal preparation and exercise so your loved one can stay within a healthy weight range.

 If aging skin and lung disease aren’t enough of a deterrent for your loved one, it is important for her to know tobacco chemicals have been found in the breast ducts of women who smoke.
 Quitting this unhealthy habit reduces the risk of breast cancer and many other types of cancer as well.